Bacterial virulence and chronic infections (VBIC)

 Content type: Page

 The Institute of Functional Genomics (IGF) is a multidisciplinary research center.
 The IGF's main activity is dedicated to fundamental research based on functional genomics to explore normal and pathological processes of cellular signaling and communication in various fields, particularly neurobiology, cardiology, endocrinology, and oncology.
 Its main activities range from structural pharmacology to systems biology, from the development of preclinical disease models to translational research, with a view to studying various pathologies, including neurological and psychiatric diseases, cardiac dysfunction, diabetes, and cancer.
-One of the main objectives of the IGF is to identify new concepts in molecular medicine and evaluate new strategies for the development of diagnostic and therapeutic tools.
+One of the IGF's main objectives is to identify new concepts in molecular medicine and evaluate new strategies for the development of diagnostic and therapeutic tools.
 Label: Joint Research Unit Research UMR) Main supervisory bodies: CNRS, UM, Inserm Research cluster: Biology and Health Doctoral school: Chemical and Biological Sciences for Health HAL portal: publications by the organization WEBSITE

 Desbrest Institute of Epidemiology and Public Health (IDESP)